 - Public transport: Trenitalia offers a fairly comprehensive rail service that connects the main cities on the island, and is efficient and cost-effective.
 To get to more off-the-beaten-path destinations, buses are a better bet as there is a pretty good network connecting smaller towns and villages.
 Bear in mind that on Sundays, service slows to a trickle.

-- Hiring a car: Hiring is a car is the best way to get better acquainted with Sicily and hunt out those hidden spots.
+- Hiring a car: Hiring is a car and a monthly parking service is the best way to get better acquainted with Sicily and hunt out those hidden spots.
 It is also a good option for the time-tight traveller as public transport timetables can be limiting.
 Car hire tends to be in higher demand come summer, so it’s best to book ahead at this time.
 The driving conditions on the island are generally very good and there are some excellent motorways connecting the main cities and towns.
 Parking in the cities during peak months, however, can be a tad tricky to find.

 - Just south of Syracuse in Avola is the Cavagrande del Cassibile Nature Reserve, one of Sicily’s best kept secrets.
 A vast, 10 kilometre-long gorge has been carved by the Cassibile River, through which a series of fresh water pools and waterfalls tumble.
 Spend a day hiking, clambering and (if you’re brave enough) taking a dip in the ice-cold water.
 There are beautiful wildflowers, butterflies and several interesting archaeological ruins here too.